If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 We inform them that:

-• an assessment or investigation of the allegation will be completed by Oranga Tamariki social worker(s)
+• a child and family assessment or investigation of the allegation will be completed by Oranga Tamariki social worker(s)

-• the parents of te tamaiti will be informed of the allegation and when this has occurred
+• the parents of te tamaiti or rangatahi will be informed of the allegation and when this has occurred

 • they will be given an opportunity to respond to the allegation